 By now, at least 15.5 million of that desolate crowd have heard at least three times over that this kind of question is designed to gauge the candidate’s ability to “think on his feet.”
 Or to show his “thought process.”
 Or it may be just because the recruiter is, indeed, deranged.
 JOB ADVISING FOR PROFIT IN 5 EASY STEPS

-In fact, another reason for anyone to wish they had already lost their minds is the amount of careers advisers and job Continue reading →
+In fact, another reason for anyone to wish they had already lost their minds is the amount of career advisers and job Continue reading →

 We Don’t Need Another Friend, but Don’t Throw the Book at Social Networking Yet